dshoreman/spark/README.md

 Install
 ------
-To install just wget the raw file from this repo into your /usr/local/bin or any other place that is part of your $PATH.
-Then issue the following command in your terminal:
+To install just issue the following command to your /usr/local/bin or any other place that is part of your $PATH in your terminal (sudo may need to be used if in /usr/local/bin):

-    chmod u+x spark
+    wget https://github.com/killswitch/spark/raw/master/spark && chmod u+x spark

 Usage
 ------